Marinus (praetorian prefect): Biography

-In 515, Marinus was entrusted by Anastasius with leading the campaign against Vitalian, the magister militum per Thracias who had rebelled against Anastasius's pro-Monophysite policies and was marching on the imperial capital, Constantinople.
-This unusual appointment of a civil official to command an army was due to the reluctance of the two generals commanding the imperial armies around Constantinople, Patricius and John, to confront Vitalian, whom they had known personally.
-Despite his lack of military experience, Marinus defeated the rebel fleet in a battle at the entrance of the Golden Horn; according to the report of John Malalas, this was achieved through the use of a sulfur-based chemical substance invented by a certain Proclus of Athens, similar to the later Greek fire.
-Marinus then landed with his men on the shore of Sycae and defeated the rebels he found there.
-Disheartened by the losses suffered, Vitalian and his army fled north under cover of night.
+In 515, Marinus was entrusted by Anastasius with leading the campaign against Vitalian, the magister militum per Thracias (general for Thrace), who had rebelled against Anastasius' pro-Monophysite policies and was marching on the imperial capital Constantinople.
+This unusual appointment of a civilian official to command an army was due to the reluctance of the two generals commanding the imperial armies around Constantinople, Patricius and John, to confront Vitalian, whom they had known personally.
+Despite his lack of military experience, Marinus defeated the rebel fleet in a battle at the entrance of the Golden Horn.
+According to the account given by John Malalas, this was achieved through the use of a sulfur-based chemical substance invented by a certain Proclus of Athens (probably Proclus?), similar to the later Greek fire.
+Marinus then landed with his men on the shore of Sycae (modern Galata), near Bytharion (modern Tophane), and defeated the rebels he found there.
+Disheartened by the losses suffered, Vitalian and his army fled north to Anaplous under cover of night, retreating further to Anchialus.